7 Secrets to Healing from Emotional Neglect

 Talking to a therapist can be a powerful part of the healing process.
 Look for someone who understands childhood emotional neglect.
 Therapy can help you explore your past, build self-awareness, and learn new coping tools.

 Support groups and online communities can also help you feel less alone.
 Sharing your experiences and hearing from others who have been through similar struggles can bring comfort and validation.
+Families struggling with addiction or emotional neglect often find hope in family addiction support groups or therapeutic mentoring services.

 Secret #7: Set Boundaries Without Guilt